AzimovIz/WP_Linux/README.md

 `/usr/share`).
 After installing, finish the per-user setup steps printed by the package (enabling the KWin script and the `render-server` user service) -- these can't happen automatically from a root install step.
+GNOME isn't packaged here yet (KDE only) -- use Option A on Arch + GNOME for now.

 ### Option C: build from source